-Example: A player casts Cytoshape, causing a Kruin Outlaw (the front face of a double-faced card) to become a copy of Elite Vanguard (a 2/1 Human Soldier creature) until end of turn.
+Example: A player casts Cytoshape, causing a Kruin Outlaw (the front face of a doublefaced card) to become a copy of Elite Vanguard (a 2/1 Human Soldier creature) until end of turn.
 The player then casts Moonmist, which reads, in part, "Transform all Humans."
 Because the copy of Elite Vanguard is a double-faced card, it will transform.
 The resulting permanent will have its back face up, but it will still be a copy of Elite Vanguard that turn.

-- 711.4.
+- 711.6.
 If a double-faced card is cast as a spell, it's put on the stack with its front face up.
-A double-faced card can't be cast face down.
-See rule 601, "Casting Spells." - 711.5.
-A double-faced card enters the battlefield with its front face up unless a spell or ability puts it onto the battlefield "transformed," in which case it enters the battlefield with its back face up. - 711.6.
-A double-faced permanent always has the status "face up" (see rule 110.6).
+See rule 601, "Casting Spells." - 711.7.
+A double-faced card enters the battlefield with its front face up by default.
+If a spell or ability puts it onto the battlefield "transformed," it enters the battlefield with its back face up.

+- 711.8.
+If an effect allows a player to cast a double-faced card as a face-down creature spell, or if a double-faced card enters the battlefield face down, it will have the characteristics given to it by the rule or effect that caused it to be face down.
+That card remains hidden, using either a face-down checklist card or opaque sleeves.
+See rule 707, "Face-Down Spells and Permanents." - 711.8a While face down, a double-faced permanent can't transform.
+If it is turned face up, it will have its front face up. - 711.9.
 Double-faced permanents can't be turned face down.
-If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 711.7.
+If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 711.10.
+A double-faced card that is exiled face down remains hidden, using either a face-down checklist card or opaque sleeves.
+See rule 711.3. - 711.11.
 When a double-faced permanent transforms, it doesn't become a new object.
 Any effects that applied to that permanent will continue to apply to it after it transforms.
 Example: An effect gives Village Ironsmith (the front face of a double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
-Ironfang will continue to get +2/+2 until end of turn.
+Ironfang will continue to get +2/+2 until end of turn. - 711.12.
+If an effect instructs a player to name a card, the player may name either face of a double-faced card but not both. - 712.
+Controlling Another Player - 712.1.

-- 711.8.
-If an effect instructs a player to name a card, the player may name either face of a double-faced card but not both. - 711.9.
-Players must ensure that double-faced cards in hidden zones are indistinguishable from other cards in the same zone.
-To do this, the owner of a double-faced card may use completely opaque card sleeves or substitute a checklist card.
-Sanctioned tournaments have additional rules for playing with double-faced cards.
-See rule 100.6. - 711.9a If a checklist card is used, the double-faced card it represents must be set aside prior to the beginning of the game (see rule 103.1a) and must be available throughout the game.
-A checklist card can't be included in a deck unless it is representing a double-faced card. - 711.9b The face of each checklist card is divided into sections.
-Each section lists the name and mana cost of each double-faced card it could represent and includes a fill-in circle.
-When using a checklist card, exactly one of the fill-in circles must be marked to denote which double-faced card the checklist card represents. - 711.9c For all game purposes, the checklist card is considered to be the double-faced card it's representing.
-It has that double-faced card's characteristics in all zones. - 711.9d As the checklist card enters a public zone, the checklist card should be set aside and the double-faced card used instead.
-If the checklist card is exiled face down, its identity should continue to be hidden using the face-down checklist card.

-712. Controlling Another Player

-712.1.
 Some cards allow a player to control another player during that player's next turn.
 This effect applies to the next turn that the affected player actually takes.
-The affected player is controlled during the entire turn; the effect doesn't end until the beginning of the next turn.

-- 712.1a Multiple player-controlling effects that affect the same player overwrite each other.
+The affected player is controlled during the entire turn; the effect doesn't end until the beginning of the next turn. - 712.1a Multiple player-controlling effects that affect the same player overwrite each other.
 The last one to be created is the one that works. - 712.1b If a turn is skipped, any pending player-controlling effects wait until the player who would be affected actually takes a turn. - 712.2.
 One card (Word of Command) allows a player to control another player for a limited duration. - 712.3.
 Only control of the player changes.
 All objects are controlled by their normal controllers.
 A player who's being controlled during his or her turn is still the active player. - 712.4.
 If information about an object would be visible to the player being controlled, it's visible to both that player and the controller of the player.

-Example: The controller of a player can see that player's hand and the face of any face-down creatures he or she controls.
+Example: The controller of a player can see that player's hand and the face of any facedown creatures he or she controls.